-Assessment Tasks in Year 8 are varied.
-They include smaller more regular skill-based tasks; research or inquiry-based projects; essays; presentations; reading comprehension; podcasts, creative projects, tests (both handwritten and online) etc.
+Assessment Tasks in Year 9 are varied.
+They include smaller more regular skill-based tasks; research or inquiry-based projects; essays; presentations; reading comprehension; podcasts, creative projects, tests (both hand-written and online) etc.

-Year 9 Students will have end of year examinations in English, Mathematics, Humanities, and Science to prepare students for the Senior Years.
-These arrangements are subject to change in early 2024.
+Year 9 Students will have examinations in English, Mathematics, Humanities, and Science to prepare students for the Senior Years.
+These arrangements are subject to change in early 2025.